-Week 12 is a significant week in a woman’s pregnancy term.
+Week 12 is a significant week in a woman’s pregnancy.
 It signifies the end of the first trimester and the end of the most critical stage of your baby’s growth and development.
-After three months pregnant, many women feel more secure in spreading the good news of the pregnancy, and chances of miscarriage decrease at this point, as long as mom continues to stay healthy, eat right, exercise accordingly, and follow all doctor’s orders.
+After three months pregnant, many women feel more secure in spreading the good news of the pregnancy, and the chances of miscarriage decrease at this point, as long as Mom continues to stay healthy, eat right, exercise accordingly, and follow all doctor’s orders.

 More facial features come into focus, such as the eyebrows and lips.
 The brain continues to develop as it makes hormones of its own, and the nerve cells multiply rapidly.
 Muscles begin responding to the brain, which wants to control everything, but cannot just yet.